xregistry/spec/core/primer.md

+## Representations

+Priority: API Server > File > Static File Server

+- Money!
+- We need the API server to realistically generate files & files for the static file server
+- Clemens has written these by hand
+- The CLI could generate a file representation (based on a xreg model)

+### File

+The registry is represented as a single JSON file.

+The primary use case for this representation is a registry which purpose is to describe a single project.
+It basically becomes a declaration manifest of the application and can therefore be used in public git repositories or your own projects.

+If you are just trying to get the idea of xRegistry, this is a great point to start.

+#### Use Cases

+1. Local Development

+- If you are just doing something on your local machine / home network or for your own purposes, a file can be sufficient.
+- It is a declaration manifest of the application.
+- Public git repositories

+2. Beginners

+- If you are just trying to get the idea of xRegistry, this is a great point to start.

+### Static File Server

+The registry is represented by multiple JSON files served via a static file server (e.g. S3 or similar) that follows the folder and file structure of the API server.

+#### Use Cases

+1. Transition between File and API Server representation.

+- Before choosing the full blown API server, splitting up your single JSON file into multiple ones and structuring them in different folders can keep things easy while avoiding the actual API.
+- Make the registry public without using the full-blown server.
+- When having to share your resources.
+- A single file gets too large.
+- Cross-references also get possible
+- Write access only via pipelines / indirect write.
+- Since the static file server is read-only, adding resources to the registry is only indirectly possible.

+2. Only rent storage, no need for compute units

+- Save money (Could be done with GitHub Pages for free, just like a helm registry).
+- You do not have to maintain the compute unit.

+#### Anti Patterns

+1. Anything intelligent basically, no server logic possible (please!)

+### API Server

+1. Multiple teams, distributed ownership, therefore differentiated authorization, direct write access

+- e.g. in large orgs
+- Distributed ownership
+- Trust differences between the parties who are populating the registry

+2. Easy access of schema documents

+- Documents first, metadata secondary

+2. Sharing resources with multiple end-users / consumers

+- Searching, filtering, (query parameters)
+- More options, more convinience

+3. Direct write access to the server

+- Easier CUD operations
+- No generation of files necessary

+4. Scaling without having to change representations

+- Its not that hard to run the API server.
+If you scale, you don't have to migrate anytime. (its not as easy as a docker run, you need a persistence layer)

 # xRegistry Primer

 ## Abstract

 This non-normative document provides an overview of the xRegistry specification.
 It is meant to complement the xRegistry specification to provide additional background and insight into the history and design decisions made during the development of the specification.
 This allows the specification itself to focus on the normative technical details.

 ## Table of Contents